Were Not All Ten Cleansed Luke 17:11-19: How to Be Grateful

 Luke 17:14 When he saw them, he said, “GO, SHOW YOURSELVES TO THE PRIESTS.”
 And AS THEY WENT, THEY WERE CLEANSED.

-Jesus constantly did miraculous healings in different ways.
-He didn’t use a formula.
-There was no formula then and there is no formula today.
-God doesn’t meet our needs with simple formulas.
-We are unique.
-We are complicated.
-In chapter 5, Jesus touched the leper, and the leper was cleansed.
-Jesus then told him to go show himself to the priest (Luk 5:14).
-Here, Jesus just said, “Go show yourselves to the priests.”
+In Chapter 5, Jesus touched the leper and cleansed the leper.
+Jesus then told him to show himself to the priest (Luk 5:14).
 The way Jesus will minister to you is unlike how he will minister to anyone else.
 Why?
 He is your personal Savior.
-Jesus understands you and knows what you personally need for your cleansing.
+Jesus understands you and knows what you need for your cleansing.
 You know what you want.
 Jesus knows what you need for your miracle and cleansing.

 Luke 5:14 …go, show yourself to the priest and offer the sacrifices that Moses commanded for your cleansing, as A TESTIMONY TO THEM.”

 But, there is one more thought.
-Sometimes God asks us to respond in obedience to stimulate our faith.
-Naaman was told to go wash in the Jordan River seven times (2Ki 5:10) to be cleansed of his leprosy.
-Jesus told the man born blind to wash in the Pool of Siloam (Joh 9:7).
+Sometimes, God asks us to respond in obedience to stimulate our faith.
+Naaman was told to wash in the Jordan River seven times (2Ki 5:10) to be cleansed of his leprosy.
+Jesus said the man born blind to wash in the Pool of Siloam (Joh 9:7).
 Jesus told the paralytic to get up, take his mat, and go home (Mar 2:9).
 You may feel the Lord has instructed you to do something.
 It’s to bring forth your faith to receive your miracle.
 Just do it. “…as they went they were cleansed.”
 Is the Lord asking you to do anything?

 Luke 17:14 WHEN HE SAW THEM, he said, “Go, show yourselves to the priests.”
 And as they went, they were cleansed.